Error Bounds of Supervised Classification from Information-Theoretic Perspective: Introduction

 The article's structure is organized as follows.
-In Section \ref{sec:pre}, we begin by defining the fundamental concepts and objects employed throughout the paper to establish a clear foundation.
-In Section \ref{sec:related_work}, we delve into the existing literature and discuss relevant research.
-In Section \ref{sec:complexity}, we introduce the concept of complexity and prove that generalization errors can be bounded by measure, emphasizing its significance in learning.
-In Section \ref{sec:fitting_error}, an upper bound on fitting error is derived, providing further insights into the optimization process and the role of model parameters.
-In Section \ref{sec:expected_risk}, we derive an upper bound on expected error and analyse the learning techniques for DNNs based on this bound.
-In Section \ref{sec:experiments}, empirical evidence is presented, demonstrating a strong positive correlation between the derived upper bounds and the expected risk in real-world scenarios, thereby validating our theoretical findings.
-In Section \ref{sec:conclusion}, the article concludes with a summary of our key contributions and highlights some important implications.
+In Section~\ref{sec:related_work}, we delve into the existing literature and discuss relevant research.
+In Section\ref{sec:pre}, we begin by defining the fundamental concepts and objects employed throughout the paper to establish a clear foundation.
+In Section~\ref{sec:fitting_error}, an upper bound on fitting error is derived.
+In Section~\ref{sec:complexity}, we introduce the concept of classification uncertainty and prove that generalization errors can be bounded by measure, emphasizing its significance in learning.
+In Section~\ref{sec:expected_risk}, we derive an upper bound on expected risk and analyse the learning techniques for DNNs based on this bound.
+In Section~\ref{sec:application}, based on the upper bounds derived earlier, we analyze and discuss the mechanisms of overparameterization, non-convex optimization and flat minima.
+In Section~\ref{sec:experiments}, empirical evidence is presented, demonstrating a strong positive correlation between the derived upper bounds and the expected risk in real-world scenarios, thereby validating our theoretical findings.
+In Section~\ref{sec:conclusion}, the article concludes with a summary of our key contributions and highlights some important implications.